Personal Care When You Need it Most

 A hospitalist is a physician who cares for hospitalized patients.
 Similar to a primary care doctor, a hospitalist is trained in general internal medicine and other specialties.
 However, hospitalists do not have outside practices.
 They have hospitalized patients only.

-From the point of admission through discharge, a hospitalist manages a patient’s course through the hospital by coordinating and consulting with specialists, scheduling tests, monitoring progress and following up with the patient’s primary care physician.
+From the point of admission as an inpatient through discharge, a hospitalist manages a patient’s course through the hospital by coordinating and consulting with specialists, scheduling tests, monitoring progress and following up with the patient’s primary care physician.

 South Texas Health System hospitals that have Hospitalist Programs are: